houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 Crucially, `berry(2 * BERRY_LENGTH)` is of length `BERRY_LENGTH` and `BERRY_LENGTH` is less than `2 * BERRY_LENGTH`.

 Thus, we've compressed a string `b`, which by definition cannot be compressed in fewer than `2 * BERRY_LENGTH` bits, with a program of `BERRY_LENGTH` bits in length.
-That's a contradiction.
+That's a contradiction!
 So, our assumption that `perfect_compress` exists is false.
-Hence, the perfect compression algorithm does not exist.
+Hence, the perfect compression algorithm does not exist [6].

 ## Footnotes